nickvanderwildt/emojicons/README.md

-# Emoji CSS :smiley:
+# Emojicons CSS :smiley:

 An easy way to include emoji from Apple 10.2 in your HTML.
-Inspired by [Emoji CSS](https://afeld.github.io/emoji-css/); site ripped off of [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/).
+Heavily inspired by [Emoji CSS](https://afeld.github.io/emoji-css/), who has provided us with an excellent solution, yet with the old emoji's; site blatantly copied off of [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/).

 ## Running Locally